What is an End Effector and how do you use one?

 What is an End Effector?

 An end effector is a peripheral device that attaches to a robot’s wrist, allowing the robot to interact with its task.
 Most end effectors are mechanical or electromechanical and serve as grippers, process tools, or sensors.
-They range from simple two-fingered grippers for pick-and-place tasks to complex sensor systems for robotic inspection.
+They range from simple two-fingered grippers for pick-and-place tasks and complex sensor systems for robotic inspection to sanding, grinding, deburring, polishing tools.

-The term “End of Arm Tooling” (EOAT) may also be used.
+The term “End Of Arm Tool” (EOAT) may also be used.
 Basically, an end effector is the “business end of the robot.”
 Without an end effector, most robots are practically useless.
 An articulated robotic arm can be programmed to a particular location within its workspace, but without some sort of end effector, it has no way to perform any operation.

 The 3 basic types of End Effector